daydreamersjp/opt-coupon-dist/README.md

 <br />

-The notebook XXXXXXXXXXXXXXXXXXX gives the code of this optimization.
+The notebook (./opt_all.ipynb) gives the code of this optimization.

 The optimized budget amount is 18,900 USD.